 - They may suggest a gluten-intolerance test to rule out coeliac disease

-For two decades, I have suffered from the bloating, lower abdominal pain, distension and irregular bowel habits that are common symptoms of IBS.
-I was diagnosed years ago while nannying in the U.K and tried my best to manage my condition with diet, supplementation (hydrolyzed collagen, magnesium, probiotics), meditation etc..
+For over two decades, I have suffered from the bloating, lower abdominal pain, distension and irregular bowel habits that are common symptoms of IBS.
+I was diagnosed years ago while nannying in the U.K and tried my best to manage my condition with diet, supplementation (hydrolyzed collagen, magnesium, prebiotics and probiotics), meditation etc..

 However, an incredibly painful incident that occurred after I recently ate the pseudo-grain millet prompted me to adopt the FODMAPs diet for IBS.